Building a Floating Deck: All You Need to Know

-Always use pressure-treated lumber to build a floating deck frame.
+Always use pressure-treated lumber for building a floating deck frame.
 If you can find ground contact pressure-treated lumber, that’s even better.
-The extra processing these boards go through protects them from the additional threat of deterioration from being so close to the ground.
-Many kinds of lumber make beautiful decking material consider redwood or cedar.
+The extra processing these building materials undergo protects them from moisture deterioration, an additional threat because floating decks are so close to the ground.

 As for decking material, many kinds of lumber are suitable for outdoor structures, such as redwood and cedar.
 You can also use pressure-treated lumber or southern yellow pine for the decking.
 The composite decking material is also popular thanks to its durability and low maintenance.
 It won’t bend, crack, splinter, or warp, which are more reasons homeowners love it.

 How Much Does It Cost to Build a Floating Deck?